jguadagno/jguadagno.github.io/_posts/2020-03-09-using-git-tag-for-presentations-or-workshops.md

 1. `git add .` - This will add all of the files since the last commit
 2. `git commit -m "Your commit message"` - Replace `"Your commit message"` with a meaningful message.
 For me, these have been the step names, like '*Demo-Start*', '*Demo-Database Complete*'
-3. `git push origin master` - This may vary for you and is based on my understanding of git :)
+3. `git push origin master` - This may vary for you and is based on my understanding of git :smile:
 4. `git tag "Tag Message/Name"` - Replace `"Tag Message/Name"` with the name for the tag.
 This is the name you want call the commit.
 I use the same name as the commit message.

 After I `tag` the commit, I am ready to repeat step 3 until all of the steps are done.